Saint Saviour at a Glance

 • Enterprise high-speed wireless network with Chromebook 1:World program, Windows and MAC based Computer lab.

-• Wellness program with brand new fitness center and dance studio
+• Wellness program with wellness/fitness center and dance studio

 • Technology initiatives include: Digital Citizenship, AP Computer Science Principles and A Java, Introduction to Computer Science, Arduino, Game Design, Minecraft, Video editing, 3D Printing and beginner to advanced Adobe Photoshop